 - Apart from its default themes, users can define and customize their own themes by utilizing QSS.

-The opensource nature of this semantic quick launcher program attracted numerous 3rd party developers since its inception.
-Which, in turn, helped Synapse to emerge into a more cutting edge package overall and placed it among the best Application launchers for Linux.
+The open-source nature of this semantic quick launcher program has attracted numerous 3rd party developers since its inception.
+This, in turn, helped Synapse to emerge as a more cutting-edge package overall and placed it among the best Application launchers for Linux.
 It lets users search all sorts of stuff directly and can be summoned easily by pressing the Ctrl + Space key combination.

 Highlights of Synapse